pelias/openstreetmap/README.md

 ## Prerequisites

-In order to use the importer you must first install and configure `elasticsearch` and `nodejs`.

-You can follow the instructions here: https://github.com/pelias/pelias/blob/master/INSTALL.md to get set up.
+Since this module is just one part of our geocoder, we'd recommend starting [here](https://github.com/pelias/pelias-doc/blob/master/installing.md) to follow the guide for seeing up your own pelias instance.

-The recommended version for nodejs is `0.12` and elasticsearch is `1.7`.
+The recommended version for nodejs is at least `0.12` and elasticsearch is `1.7`.
 We support Nodejs 4 and 5, but not Elasticsearch 2 (yet).

 Before continuing you should confirm that you have these tools correctly installed and elasticsearch is running on port `9200`.

+If you plan on using the admin-lookup feature, you will also need  [`pelias/wof-admin-lookup`](https://github.com/pelias/wof-admin-lookup) installed.

 ## Clone and Install dependencies